STI testing kits FAQ

 What is discreet packaging?

-All orders are secured inside plain packaging which gives no indication as to what it is or where it came from.
+All orders are secured inside plain packaging, which provides no indication of what it contains or its origin.

 The test kit is sealed in a plain box, fastened together with a sticker.
 The box is then put in a plain, opaque, grey bag.
 The only information on the bag is your name and address, which you provide us.